Dennis Oliech: Early career

 Oliech started playing football for Dagoretti Santos in his earlier years, then Mathare United.
 While in his youth career, Oliech went on trial with Ligue 1 side Marseille, but Mathare United chairman Bob Munro blocked the move from happening.

 During Oliech's career with Al-Arabi in Qatar, Oliech was playing under a different middle-east name.
 At one point he said he even forgot the name and had to be reminded that it was his name.

 Oliech turned professional in 2003 playing for Al-Arabi in Qatar until late 2005.
 In 2004, he was offered a chance to change his citizenship from Kenyan to Qatari.
 But he refused the offer.
 At age nineteen, Oliech was named by The Guardian newspaper as one of the world's most promising young players in a list which included future stars such as Wayne Rooney and Robin Van Persie.

 While at Qatar, Oliech played alongside Stefan Effenberg and Gabriel Batistuta during their time at Qatar.
-In 2005, Al-Arabi turned down a Sh100m offer from Monaco to sign Oliech.
-During the same year, Al-Arabi was told to pay US$15,000 compensation to his youth club by the Fifa's Dispute Resolution Chamber (DRC), as the move to sign Oliech.
-His goalscoring form is well known for goal poacher.

-While at Qatar, Oliech played alongside Stefan Effenberg and Gabriel Batistuta during their time at Qatar.
 He quoted "Batistuta told me, 'Oliech just run and fall in the box and leave the penalty for me'."
 In 2005, Al-Arabi turned down a Sh100m offer from Monaco to sign Oliech.
 During the same year, Al-Arabi was told to pay US$15,000 compensation to his youth club by the Fifa's Dispute Resolution Chamber (DRC), as the move to sign Oliech.
 His goalscoring form is well known for goal poacher.